-You can treat some minor scratches with products like Old English Scratch cover.
-It will help hide issues that negatively impact the woods appearance.
-However, if the wood damage is extensive, you may want to resurface it (sanding), stain and seal it.
+You can treat some minor scratches with products like Old English Scratch Cover.
+It will help hide issues that negatively impact the wood’s appearance.
+However, if the wood damage is extensive, you may want to resurface it (sanding), stain it, and seal it.
 A quicker solution would be to paint it, giving it a completely fresh look.

 Occasionally wooden furniture will emit an unpleasant smell, particularly if it’s old and has been in storage for years.
 If possible, let the furniture piece sit outside in a dry, shaded area on a warm day.
 A quick and easy way to eliminate the order is to sprinkle baking soda on the surface and place a pan of charcoal in the drawers.